A Django Journey (2/3)

 - Searching tags and key words

 The first hurdle that I encountered was the language.
 I am not a native speaker.
 English is my second language.
-At first I didn’t want to study Python and Django in my native language to be able to learn coding terminology and jargon in English.
-After a while I noticed that I was lost in translation.
+At first, I didn’t want to study Python and Django in my native language to be able to learn coding terminology and jargon in English.
+After a while, I noticed that I was lost in translation.
 I could not use my knowledge in cohesion.
-That’s why I stopped being stubborn and for a week I studied Django in Turkish.
-It didn’t make a huge difference but I am more conscious right now.
+That’s why I stopped being stubborn, and for a week I studied Django in Turkish.
+It didn’t make a huge difference, but I am more conscious than before.

 What is next?

 So far we created the recipe project within the boundaries of Django.
 Since we tried to keep it as simple as possible for the first draft and we didn’t use any external Django Packages.
 Depending on what we’ll do for the finishing touches this may change.

 My project goals until the next blog post are:

 - Editing/deleting/sharing recipes